 Students shall submit applications for Honours degree programmes through FOSMIS when advertised.
+(This is NOT applicable for the BSc Honours in Financial Mathematics and Industrial Statistics Degree Program).

 4.8 Applications for Demonstrator/Tutor positions

 Final year students shall apply for Demonstrator/Tutor positions through FOSMIS when applications are called.